xiaxx244/shadow_pose_estimation/README.md

 pose estimation with shadow image enhancement
 ### Usage
 - download the **[OTS dataset](https://sites.google.com/view/reside-dehaze-datasets/reside-%CE%B2)** and put the dataset in your desired path.
-- set up the image path in both data_load.py and train.py
+- set up the image path in both data_load.py and train.py (specifically the im_path, img_B path in both of the two files)
 - train image enhancement model model by running command
 ```
 cd image_enhancement